eishiya/tiled-scripts/README.md

 **Warning**: The Replace Tile Tool currently ignores layers within groups, and does not work correctly on infinite maps.

 ### Automap Helper
-A collection of several scripts to make automapping less tedious.
+A collection of several actions to make automapping less tedious.
 #### Add/Remove UIDs to/from Selected Layers
 Useful to temporarily give layers unique names even when Automapping requires them to be the same, to aid copypasting in multiple layers at once.
 #### Generate Automap Layers